Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Date of Next Review

-6.4.8 Recognition of previous service for the purposes of long service leave entitlements
+6.4.11 Recognition of prior service for the purposes of long service leave entitlements

 Related Documents